-- a.
+a.
 Required Navigation Performance Level or Type (RNP-X).
-A value, in nautical miles (NM), from the intended horizontal position within which an aircraft would be at least 95-percent of the total flying time. - b.
+A value, in nautical miles (NM), from the intended horizontal position within which an aircraft would be at least 95-percent of the total flying time.

+b.
+Advanced - Required Navigation Performance (A-RNP).
+A navigation specification based on RNP that requires advanced functions such as scalable RNP, radius-to-fix (RF) legs, and tactical parallel offsets.
+This sophisticated Navigation Specification (NavSpec) is designated by the abbreviation "A-RNP".

+c.
 Required Navigation Performance (RNP) Airspace.
-A generic term designating airspace, route (s), leg (s), operation (s), or procedure (s) where minimum required navigational performance (RNP) have been established. - c.
+A generic term designating airspace, route(s), leg(s), operation(s), or procedure(s) where minimum required navigational performance (RNP) have been established.

+d.
 Actual Navigation Performance (ANP).
 A measure of the current estimated navigational performance.
-Also referred to as Estimated Position Error (EPE). - d.
+Also referred to as Estimated Position Error (EPE).

+e.
 Estimated Position Error (EPE).
 A measure of the current estimated navigational performance.
-Also referred to as Actual Navigation Performance (ANP). - e.
+Also referred to as Actual Navigation Performance (ANP).

+f.
 Lateral Navigation (LNAV).
-A function of area navigation (RNAV) equipment which calculates, displays, and provides lateral guidance to a profile or path. - f.
+A function of area navigation (RNAV) equipment which calculates, displays, and provides lateral guidance to a profile or path.

+g.
 Vertical Navigation (VNAV).
 A function of area navigation (RNAV) equipment which calculates, displays, and provides vertical guidance to a profile or path.

-RESCUE COORDINATION CENTER- A search and rescue (SAR) facility equipped and manned to coordinate and control SAR operations in an area designated by the SAR plan.
+RESCUE COORDINATION CENTER (RCC)- A search and rescue (SAR) facility equipped and manned to coordinate and control SAR operations in an area designated by the SAR plan.
 The U.S. Coast Guard and the U.S. Air Force have responsibility for the operation of RCCs.